Script task API

 Retrieving Content contents

-From a script task you can retrieve the content of an artifact Content (textContent) created in Eximee Designerusing the function: api.repository.v1.textContent.
-This function returns an object that has contents for each defined translation.
-To get the content for a given translation we use the languagefunction.
+From a script task, you can retrieve the contents of the artifact Content (textContent) created in Eximee Designer, using the function: api.repository.v1.textContent.
+This function returns an object that contains the content for each defined translation.
+To retrieve the content for a given translation, we use the function language.
 Example usage:

 The function

-textContentthrows an exception if it does not find an artifact with the given parameters.The function
+textContentthrows an exception if it does not find an artifact with the specified parameters.The function

-languagethrows an exception if it does not find a translation in the given language.
+languagethrows an exception if it does not find a translation in the specified language.

 If we are not sure that the parameters we provided are correct, we can handle exceptions using try catch: